Salim (Thai slang)

-In contemporary Thai politics, salim (สลิ่ม, /th/) is a Thai slang referring to people who are sceptics of democracy and supports the military's involvement in politics.
+In contemporary Thai politics, salim (สลิ่ม, /th/) is a Thai slang referring to people who are skeptics of democracy and supports the military's involvement in politics.
 Politicist Surachart Bamrungsuk saw salims as representatives of right wing middle class.
 The term initially referred to the "multicoloured shirts" as a reference to the colourful Thai dessert sarim and was considered by some as a pejorative.
 It later included other people outside the "multicoloured shirts" as well.
 The term has been used on mainstream media by 2011.
 In late February 2020, the term gained popularity following the Thai Constitutional Court's order to disband the pro-democracy Future Forward Party.
 Students, seeing the order as a political abuse, began to use hashtags including the term salim as their online activism against the ruling.

 Origin

 Thailand in 2005–2010 saw two main political sides either supporting or opposing then prime minister Thaksin Shinawatra.
 The two identified themselves by their shirt colours, nominally; the yellow shirts (anti-Thaksin) and the red shirts (pro-Thaksin).
 In 2010, a new political group Network of Citizen Volunteers Protecting the Land was formed and identified as the "multicoloured shirts" to distinguish it from the aforementioned two.
 Some netizens later called the group salim after Thai dessert sarim which is known for its colourfulness.
 The term is believed to be first used on Thai web-board Pantip.com.